Why Exempt Reporting Advisers (ERAs) Compliance Matters for Emerging Managers

 DateCompliance ItemDescription

-January 15Confirm Annual Fund AuditsEnsure engagement letters are signed with auditors for fund audits to be completed and distributed to investors within regulatory or contractual deadlines
+January 15Confirm Annual Fund AuditsConfirm audit engagement letters and timing to ensure fund audits are completed and delivered to investors within contractual or regulatory deadlines

-March 31Annual Form ADV Update (90 days post-Fiscal Year-End for Dec 31 FYEs)File an annual amendment to Form ADV Part 1A and 1B if required
+March 31Annual Form ADV Update (90 days post-Fiscal Year-End for Dec 31 FYEs)File the annual amendment to Form ADV Part 1A and 1B, as applicable

-April 30 (approx.)State Blue Sky Filings for Fund InterestsEnsure fund compliance with applicable state-level filings (varies by state)
+April 30 (approx.)State Blue Sky Filings for Fund InterestsConfirm compliance with applicable state-level notice filings and renewals, which vary by jurisdiction

-June 30Mid-Year Review of Compliance PoliciesReview and update compliance policies to reflect regulatory or operational changes
+June 30Mid-Year Review of Compliance PoliciesReview and update compliance policies to reflect regulatory developments or operational changes

-October 15Prepare for Year-End FilingsReview investor disclosures, compliance documents, and assess fund performance records
+October 15Prepare for Year-End FilingsReview investor disclosures, compliance documentation, and fund performance records in preparation for year-end reporting

-December 31Confirm ERA Exemption StatusVerify ongoing eligibility for the venture capital adviser exemption
+December 31Confirm ERA Exemption StatusConfirm ongoing eligibility for the venture capital adviser exemption and other applicable ERA exemptions

 Ongoing Responsibilities for Exempt Reporting Advisers (ERAs)